MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-use-external-metadata-stores.md

 - Use a custom metastore whenever possible, to help separate compute resources (your running cluster) and metadata (stored in the metastore).
 - Start with an S2 tier, which provides  50 DTU and 250 GB of storage.
 If you see a bottleneck, you can scale the database up.
 - If you intend multiple HDInsight clusters to access separate data, use a separate database for the metastore on each cluster.
 If you share a metastore across multiple HDInsight clusters, it means that the clusters use the same metadata and underlying user data files.
 - Back up your custom metastore periodically.
-Azure SQL Database makes backups automatically, and the backup retention varies.
+Azure SQL Database generates backups automatically, but the backup retention timeframe varies.
 For more information, see [Learn about automatic SQL Database backups](../sql-database/sql-database-automated-backups.md).
 - Locate your metastore and HDInsight cluster in the same region, for highest performance and lowest network egress charges.
 - Monitor your metastore for performance and availability using Azure SQL Database Monitoring tools, such as the Azure portal or Azure Log Analytics.
-- When a new, higher version of Azure HDInsight is created against an existing custom metastore database, the system upgrades the schema of the metastore, which is irrversable.
+- When a new, higher version of Azure HDInsight is created against an existing custom metastore database, the system upgrades the schema of the metastore, which is irreversible without restoring the database from backup.
 - If you share a metastore across multiple clusters, ensure all the clusters are the same HDInsight version.
 Different Hive versions use different metastore database schemas.
 For example, you cannot share a metastore across Hive 1.2 and Hive 2.1 versioned clusters.

 ## Oozie Metastore